A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Simulation

 For comparison, we calculate the bounds that incorporate the existence of $W$.
-We build up the target parameters with mappings involving $W$ and use data distribution conditional on $W=0$ and $W=1$ as the constraints.
-Using constraints conditional on different values of $W$ allows us to fully exploit the variations from $W$; see \eqref{eq:constr2}.
+We express the target parameters with mappings involving $W$ and use data distribution conditional on $W=0$ and $W=1$ as the constraints.
 With binary $W$, we have $|\mathcal{E}|=16$, which gives $\dim(\theta)=\left|\mathcal{E}\right|\times\left|\mathcal{X}\right|\times(K+1)=16\times2\times51=1,632$.
 The resulting bounds are depicted in the dotted greenish-blue line.
-When the variation from $W$ is exploited, the bounds on the ATE are $[-0.13,0.44]$, which is narrower than without using $W$.
-This result is consistent with our theoretical finding presented in Lemma \ref{lem:nonredundancy} that $W$ can help tighten the bounds as long as it is a relevant variable.
+When the variation from $W$ is used, the bounds on the ATE are $[-0.21,0.42]$, which is narrower than without using $W$.
+This result is consistent with our theoretical finding presented in Theorem \ref{lem:nonredundancy} that $W$ can help tighten the bounds as long as it is a relevant variable.
 Nonetheless, these worst-case bounds are not that informative, e.g., they do not determine the sign of the ATE.

-Next, we impose Assumption U$^{0}$ without $W$ and with $W$.
-Assumption U and U$^{0}$ give the same bounds in our exercise, therefore, we use the weaker version and present the results.
-Under Assumption U$^{0}$, the bounds on the ATE are tightened as we incorporate extra inequality constraints according to the direction of monotonicity.
+Next, we impose Assumption U$^{0}$ without $W$ and with $W$.\footnote{Assumption U and U$^{0}$ give the same bounds in our exercise, therefore, we use the weaker assumption and present the results.} Under Assumption U$^{0}$, the bounds on the ATE are tightened as we incorporate extra inequality constraints according to the direction of monotonicity.
 As mentioned in Section \ref{subsec:Restrictions-on-Treatment Heterogeneity}, the direction of monotonicity in Assumption U$^{0}$ is determined by the LPs.
 We solve the LPs with different directions imposed, then choose the one with a feasible solution.
 This means that the corresponding direction of monotonicity is consistent with the DGP.
-Under Assumption U$^{0}$, we obtain a bound $[0.06,0.47]$, which is narrower comparing with the worst-case bound.
-With $W$, under Assumption U$^{0}$, the bounds become $[0.06,0.44]$.
+Under Assumption U$^{0}$, we obtain a bound $[0.05,0.45]$, which is narrower comparing with the worst-case bound.
+With $W$, under Assumption U$^{0}$, the bounds become $[0.05,0.42]$.
 In Figure \ref{fig: ATE-1}, these bounds under Assumptions U$^{0}$ without and with $W$ are depicted as violet and green dashed lines, respectively.
 Both sets of bounds identify the sign of the ATE, consistent with the theoretical discussion.
-The improvement is majorly on the lower bounds and the upper bounds coincide with the corresponding worst-case upper bound without and with $W$.
-These improvements are from the ability to identify the sign under the uniformity assumptions.
+The improvement is mainly on the lower bounds and the upper bounds coincide with the corresponding worst-case upper bound without and with $W$.
+These improvements come from the ability to identify the sign under the uniformity assumptions.